• Request Info

 Thomas J. Heffernan Humanities Fund

-To honor UTHC Founding Director Thomas J.A.
-Heffernan and his many contributions to the University of Tennessee, a fund has been established to support humanities graduate students’ academic pursuits, such as, but not limited to, graduate internships in the Humanities Center, dissertation workshops, and expenses related to research.
+To honor UTHC/DCHA Founding Director Thomas J.A.
+Heffernan and his many contributions to the University of Tennessee, a fund has been established to support humanities graduate students’ academic pursuits, such as, but not limited to, graduate internships in the Denbo Center, dissertation workshops, and expenses related to research.

 Donors giving to this fund support the best arts and humanities scholarship at the University of Tennessee and contribute to vital investigation of the ethical, artistic, historical, and philosophical issues important to our world.

-Click on the link below, then select Thomas J. Heffernan Humanities Fund within the Humanities Center giving portal.
+Click on the link below, then select Thomas J. Heffernan Humanities Fund within the Denbo Center giving portal.

 The Stuart Riggsby Humanities Support Endowment